IU-Capstone-Project-2025/total_control/Report_week_5.md

 The documentation contains:

-- **Project Overview** – Architecture, communication flow, and control strategy
-- **Quickstart Guide** – Instructions for running hardware and software components
+- **Firmware Documentation** – Auto-generated documentation for deep understnading how firmware works
 - **API Reference** – Auto-generated documentation for interacting with the system

 #### API Reference Structure: